vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/036/01_pra_vo.md

 title = "01"

 +++
-purūṇā́m is generally construed as qualifying yahvám, but this requires taking the latter as an implicit superlative (Ge “den Jüngsten unter vielen”), which it is not.
+purūṇā́m is generally construed as qualifying yahvám, but this requires taking the latter as an implicit superlative (Geldner “den Jüngsten unter vielen”), which it is not.

 (JL points out that a derivative of the real superlative, yáviṣṭhya, appears twice in the hymn, vss.
 6, 15.)
 Better to take it as parallel to viśā́m, though, since víś- is fem., not modifying it as Proferes (2007: 31) does.